Prospect Heights, Brooklyn: Schools

-German School Brooklyn, a German international school, was formerly on the fifth floor of the Union Temple of Brooklyn.
-In 2021 the school moved all levels to its permanent site at 9 Hanover Place in Downtown Brooklyn.
+German School Brooklyn, a German international school, was once on the fifth floor of the Union Temple of Brooklyn.
+In 2021 the school moved all levels to 9 Hanover Place in Downtown Brooklyn.

 Library

 The Brooklyn Public Library's Brooklyn Central Library is located at Grand Army Plaza, on the southern side of Prospect Heights.

 Transportation

 Five New York City Bus lines serve Prospect Heights: